 For some of us growing up in Wisconsin, the tragic and terrible life of Ed Gein is something of a nightmarish bedtime story – a real monster, right in our own backyard.

-I’ve spent years researching, writing, and photographing the story of Ed Gein.
+I’ve spent years researching, writing, and photographing the legacy of Ed Gein, from documenting trips to Plainfield to breaking the dubious story of a relic supposedly used by Gein to hold human remains.
 Here is some of that work.